Maitland overpass marks the old town of Mayo

 After an exhaustive search of Central Florida, the former banker arrived near Maitland by 1874 (possibly even 1872).
 He found the undulating hills overlooking beautiful lakes and pine land impossible to pass up.
 Nearby Lake Osceola in Winter Park was, for a time, named Lake Mayo.

 He bought a sizeable property on the north side of Lake Minnehaha and west of a small creek leading to Lake of the Woods.
-Several primitive cabins were scattered across his new land, left over from previous squatters.
+Several primitive cabins, left over from previous squatters, were scattered across his new land.
 During those years, the property laws were not well enforced.

 Colonel Mayo’s home was on the northwestern shore, close to Shady Run Lane.
 The stately, single-story home was renowned for its unique decorative flair.
 It was situated on a rise overlooking the lake.
 Around the house, he planted a host of flowers and trailing vines.

-The South Florida Railroad was constructed in 1880, kissing the western edge of Mayo’s property.
-This gave a significant boost to its valuation.
+The South Florida Railroad was constructed in 1880, kissing the western edge of Mayo’s property, giving it a significant boost to its valuation.
 Mayo recruited two Connecticut natives to fund industrial operations in the area: Russell Henry Nevins (October 12, 1852 – December 21, 1916) of Waterford and John A. Prentis (1861-?) of New London.

 Nevins was a 27-year-old physician who moved to the Altamonte/Maitland area in 1879 with his wife, Alexandria Taylor Nevins.
 Their house was near Maitland Avenue, along the west side of Seminary Lake.
 The home was one of the finest in the county.
 It had wide hallways, high ceilings, and high-end finishes.
 The home’s second floor gave views in every direction, including lakes Seminary, Faith, Hope, and Charity.

 The outside of the home had pillars, latticework, and broad courtyards covered with climbing jasmine.
-The doctor had horse stables and a citrus grove with over 700 trees northwest of the home.
+Northwest of the home, the doctor had horse stables and a citrus grove with over 700 trees.

 Prentis moved to the area as a 20-year-old in November 1881 to run a local franchise of the Quinnipiac Fertilizer Company.
 He built a distribution warehouse to service the thriving citrus market with a fish bone and potash mixture.
 He had a grove of 1,400 orange trees.

 Nevins and Prentis partnered to open a large sawmill operation on the southeast shore of Seminary Lake.
-It had an expansive structure for planing the timber with a large mill yard filled with raw wood and ready-to-use planks.
-The mill had a capacity of 8,000 feet per day.
+The mill had an expansive structure for planing timber and a large mill yard filled with raw wood and ready-to-use planks.
+It had a capacity of 8,000 feet per day.

 Nevis bought an ice machine for his family, but neighbors started clamoring for the luxury.
 He sensed he had landed on a booming business and purchased land south of the sawmill.
 He opened the facility in 1880, and demand multiplied.
 Two years later, he replaced it with an enormous factory near Maitland Boulevard that churned out up to 24,000 pounds of ice daily.